cristivlas/shmy/README.md

 Use the following operators for redirects:
 - Output to file: `command => file`
 - Append to file: `command =>> file`

+Note that the redirect operators '=>', '=>>' are different for '>' and '>>' used by other shells.
+The reason is to avoid complications with inferring the meaning of '>' (could be greater-than) based on context.
+I decided to keep the implementation simple and just use different operator symbols.

 ### 5. Pipes
 Pipe output between commands: